josehu07/josehu07.github.io/index.md

 If you don't mind wasting a few seconds of your life, take a look at these projects:

-- [Summerset](https://github.com/josehu07/summerset): a distributed, replicated, protocol-generic KV-store framework written in async Rust for unified state machine replication (SMR) research purposes.
+- [Summerset](https://github.com/josehu07/summerset): a distributed, replicated, protocol-generic key-value store framework written in async Rust for unified state machine replication (SMR) research purposes.
 - [MadKV](https://github.com/josehu07/madkv): template of a well-designed KV-store project series for the distributed systems course at my school.
 Uses for teaching purposes elsewhere are very welcome.
+- [Lease 101 (Bodega)](https://bodega-consensus.com): how leases work, and what is the state-of-the-art way to apply them to consensus reads, with actual simulations!
-- [Hux OS kernel](https://github.com/josehu07/hux-kernel): a weekend operating system kernel project built to be minimal and understandable.
+- [Hux kernel](https://github.com/josehu07/hux-kernel): a weekend operating system kernel project built to be minimal, petite, and understandable.
 I documented my development of Hux into a complete set of wiki pages.
 - [Garner](https://github.com/josehu07/garner): demonstrating hierarchical validation for optimistic concurrency control (OCC) on a B+-tree database index.
 - [Codetective](https://josehu.com/apps/codetective): a client-side WASM app enabling code AI authorship analysis in five clicks.
 - [Roaring Visual](https://josehu.com/apps/roaring-visual): visualization of roaring bitmaps and their size and performance profiles.